frederickaplan/fdh/files/PART2/fdh-2-4.md

 A document can also be transformed using an XSLT script.

+In a more general way, XSLT script can be chained to transform XML content in iterative steps.

 ### TEI

+TEI is considered one of the most enduring and important project in the Digital Humanities community.

 The Text Encoding Initiative (TEI) defines a a markup language for annoting texts with respects to their structural, visual and conceptual properties.